10 Proven Paprika Substitutes Tested in Real Recipes: Save Your Dish Without Compromising Flavor

 Decision tree for choosing a paprika substitute

 • Looking for sweetness?
-Ancho chili powder, red bell pepper puree, or a dash of honey.
+Ancho powder or red bell pepper puree

 • Craving heat?
-Cayenne or chili powder (use cautiously).
+Cayenne + sugar blend (use sparingly)

 Color, smoke, and heat wheel for paprika substitutes